ldstep/ldstephensnet/content/notes.md

 ---

+August 1, 2025, at 4:22:32 PM

+I received my M4 MacBook Pro today.
+I set it up using Migration Assistant.
+I had to grant several permissions, log in to a few items, and add some app licenses.
+Apart from these minor issues, everything seems to be working fine.
+However, I’ve encountered a problem with the Hidden Bar and the notch that hides menu bar items.

+---

 July 30, 2025, at 9:40:25 AM

 > Today the Apple TV app kicked off the first of a planned 14-day ‘Summer Deal of the Day’ promo, offering steep discounts on featured titles.

 Well isn't that just dandy!
 More fucking advertising.

 [Source](https://9to5mac.com/2025/07/29/apple-tv-app-launches-summer-deal-of-the-day-with-daily-discounts/)